ben-web/NC-News-Back-End/README.md

 Tests use their own database as configured in _.config/index.js_.
 This database is reseeded for each test using data that is stored in the _./seed/testData_ directory in JSON format.

 Endpoints in a RESTful API must respond to HTTP verbs in the correct manner.
-The tests in my project therefore attempt not only to ensure data is retrieved or amended as requested by the call but also that the correct HTTP statuses are returned in each response.
+Therefore, the tests in this project attempt both to ensure data is retrieved or amended as requested by the calling application, and also that the correct HTTP status codes are returned in each response.

 #### Example of happy path testing

 This example makes a request for a single article using its ID parameter.
-The test checks the endpoint's response:
+The test checks that the endpoint's response:

 * has the correct HTTP status code
 * includes an article object in the correct format